~ Back to Top

 I have not passed the TAAS/TAKS test.
 Will financial aid pay for remedial classes?

 Financial aid will pay for 30 hours of remedial coursework.
 Remedial hours attempted beyond the 30-hour limit will not be included in course load for the determining enrollment status.
-You will not receive any financial aid if you are enrolled in Foundational Math.
+You will not receive any financial aid for Foundational Math.

 Will financial aid pay for all the classes I want to take?